Kellenkjames/RB101/lesson_4/pedac_process.md

     - Involves structuring data in a certain way

 ## A: Algorithms

+- A logical sequence of steps for accomplishing a task or objective
+  - Closely linked to data structures
+  - Series of steps to structure data to produce the required output
+- Stay abstract / high
+  - Avoid implementation detail
+  - Don't worry about efficiency for now

 ## C: Implementing a solution in Code

+- Translating solution algorithm to code
+- Think about algorithm in context of programming language
+  - Language features and constraints
+  - Characteristics of data structures
+  - Built in functions / methods
+  - Syntax and coding patterns
+- Create test cases
+- Code with intent

 ## Sum Even Number Rows